Printing Update, 2/10/2014

-Thank you for your patience.
-Please keep reporting problems if you encounter them!
-Others may not be reporting issues and we can only fix problems if we know about them.
+Please report problems if you encounter them!
+Others may not be reporting issues, and we can only fix problems if we know about them.

 - Printing speed for most jobs should be back to normal on both macs and pcs.
 Large jobs take longer to print.
 (See large job info below.)

 - When jobs are released they should be printing out.
 Jobs should not be "disappearing" after you release them.

 - Jobs should be printing in B&W and color properly.
 They should also be "charged" to your quota properly.

 - If you see an "error" on the PCs when you print, it should not affect your ability to print.